prody/ProDy-website/tutorials/cavitracer_tutorial/test_params.rst

    protein.setACSIndex(0)

-Now, we use model 1 for the analysis using :func:`scanSurfaceCavityParameters`.
+Now, we use model 1 for the analysis using :func:`.scanSurfaceCavityParameters`.

 By default, the function tests all combinations of the following parameters: